slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 "You can’t buy a real kiss."
 -- Naval Ravikant [1974]*

 > *"Early internet: meeting someone online?
 Probably a weirdo.
 Now: meeting someone without an online presence?
-Definitely a weirdo."
+Definitely a weirdo." (...)
+"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."
 -- x@signulll*

 ### On falling out of love